Android Studio Alternatives in 2026: The Best IDEs, Frameworks, and AI Tools

 Can I use AI-powered editors like Cursor for Android development?

 Yes, but with a hybrid workflow.
-AI editors like Cursor and Windsurf excel at writing and refactoring Kotlin, Java, and Dart code through AI-assisted features like multi-file editing and code generation.
+AI editors like Cursor 3 (with Composer 2 running at 200+ tok/s), Windsurf (with SWE-1.5 model), and JetBrains Air (for multi-agent parallel development) excel at writing and refactoring Kotlin, Java, and Dart code.
 However, they lack Android Studio's build system, emulators, and layout tools.
 The recommended approach is to use an AI editor for code writing and Android Studio for building, running, and debugging.
-Alternatively, GitHub Copilot works directly inside Android Studio as a plugin.
+Alternatively, GitHub Copilot works directly inside Android Studio as a plugin — note that Copilot transitions to usage-based billing on June 1, 2026.

 Ready to Build Your App?